-The white, spherical fruits of the white-berry bush, Flueggea virosa subsp. virosa, were seen in great abundance on this shrub in January near Orpen.
+The white, almost spherical fruits of the white-berry bush, Flueggea virosa subsp. virosa, were seen in great abundance on this shrub in January near Orpen.
 They are fleshy and edible, about 4 mm in diameter.
-The fruit grow in clusters on yellow stalks of up to 1 cm in length.
-Fruits, ripe when white and earlier green, are sweet, eaten by birds and game.
+The fruits grow in clusters on yellow stalks of up to 1 cm in length.
+Fruits, ripe when white and earlier green, are sweet, eaten by birds, game and people.

 The white-berry bush is dioecious, male and female flowers on separate trees.
-The flowers are inconspicuous, only about 5 mm in diameter and cream green, found in leaf axils from midspring to midsummer.
+The flowers are only about 5 mm in diameter.

 The thinly textured leaves of F. virosa are simple, alternate and crowded at branch tips.
-Leaf shape is elliptic to obovate, the tip tapering to rounded, the base tapering.
+Leaf shape is elliptic to obovate, the tip tapering to rounded or notched, the base tapering.
 Leaf size is 2,5 cm to 6,5 cm by 1,5 cm to 3 cm, commonly nearer the smaller limit.